 SkyCity Marriott Hotel (+852 3969 1888 /fax 2288), located on the waterfront to the east of the terminals, with extensive meeting facilities and various dining, entertainment and recreational options.

-Hong Kong International Airport has two passenger Terminals - T1 & T2 ,a North Satellite Concourse and a new Midfield Concourse.
+Hong Kong International Airport has two passenger Terminals - T1 & T2, as well as North Satellite & Midfield Concourses.